wenakita/sonicreddragon-docs/docs/contracts/randomness/index.md

 Key considerations for operating the randomness system:

-1. **Chainlink Subscription**: Maintain a funded Chainlink VRF subscription on Arbitrum
-2. **LayerZero Gas**: Ensure sufficient ETH for LayerZero fees on both chains
-3. **Oracle Monitoring**: Regularly monitor the health of all randomness sources
-4. **Configuration Updates**: Periodically review and update randomness weights and parameters
+1.**Chainlink Subscription**: Maintain a funded Chainlink VRF subscription on Arbitrum 2.**LayerZero Gas**: Ensure sufficient ETH for LayerZero fees on both chains 3.**Oracle Monitoring**: Regularly monitor the health of all randomness sources 4.**Configuration Updates**: Periodically review and update randomness weights and parameters